 Clarendon College Policy Manual.
-It is the responsibility of the President, and his/her executive council of the College to collect, index, and publish a manual listing all the institutional policies of Clarendon College as established by the Board of Regents.
+It is the responsibility of the President, and his/her Senior Staff to collect, index, and publish a manual listing all the institutional policies of Clarendon College as established by the Board of Regents.

 The Policy Manual will be reviewed annually and presented to the Board of Regents for approval.